EdwinLi09/Weather-App/README.md

 The goal of this project is to create a custom weather app that displays real-time data for any city, including temperature, humidity, and wind speed.
-The user-friendly interface fetches weather information via APIs based on user input, in which the application automatically generates this data.
+The user-friendly interface fetches weather information via APIs based on user input, in which the application automatically generates this data.<br/>
 Through this personal project, I gained experience with new coding languages in Visual Studio Code, including:
 1. CSS/HTML
 2. JavaScript